The Myth Makers

-Sue: So how on earth did he manage to bring the TARDIS back to Troy so Vicki could say goodbye to Troilus?
+Sue: So how did he manage to bring the TARDIS back to Troy so Vicki can say goodbye to Troilus?

 Me: He didn’t.

-And then it slowly dawns on Sue that Vicki never left Troy at all.
+It slowly dawns on Sue that Vicki never left Troy in the first place.
 She stayed behind to be with Ian Ogilvy’s doomed doppelgänger.